ericcornelissen/NervousFish/ISSUE_TEMPLATE.md

 Specify in general terms how this feature can be added.

 ## Definition of done
-Specify what must be done exactly before this task is done.
+Specify exactly what must be done before this task can be considered done.

 ## Notes
 Is there anything important to know?
 Are there relevant links (or other sources) for this issue?